open-mmlab/mmocr/docs/en/user_guides/config.md

 ### Evaluation Configuration

 In model validation and model testing, quantitative measurement of model accuracy is often required.
 MMOCR performs this function by means of `Metric` and `Evaluator`.
-For more information, please refer to {external+mmengine:doc}`MMEngine: Metric and Evaluator <tutorials/evaluation>`.
+For more information, please refer to {external+mmengine:doc}`MMEngine: Evaluation <tutorials/evaluation>`.

 #### Evaluator